Big 12 picks Roc Nation’s Brett Yormark as next commissioner

 Yormark joined Jay-Z’s marketing agency in 2019 as co-CEO of Roc Nation Unified, which handles licensing and branding.
 The 55-year-old was promoted to the company’s overall chief operating officer in January.

 Before Roc Nation, Yormark spent almost 15 years with the Nets, overseeing the club’s move from New Jersey and construction of the Barclays Center.
-Yormark left the Nets after Joseph Tsai bought controlling interesting in 2019.
+Yormark left the Nets after Joseph Tsai bought a controlling interest in 2019.

 Yormark was with NASCAR before the Nets, overseeing the $750 million agreement with Nextel Communications for naming rights to the circuit’s top racing series.